 Although I have written fairly extensively on immigration fraud, my focus has been on teaching innocent immigrants how to avoid con artists.

-Reformers should not be shocked or upset when immigration authorities attempt to weed out the bad actors.
+Immigrants and their spouses should not be shocked or upset when immigration authorities attempt to weed out the bad actors.

-The USCIS Green Card Fraud Checklist
+Why Understanding The USCIS Green Card Fraud Indicators Checklist Is Crucial

 For instance, take the following partial list of potential fraud indicators: being late to the interview, extreme nervousness, and eye contact.